The IMACS Cluster Building Survey: V. Further Evidence for Starburst Recycling from Quantitative Galaxy Morphologies: Discussion

-To address this question, we performed a visual inspection of the \J band data, looking for galaxies which displayed clear signs of interactions with similar-sized systems without reference to their spectral type.\footnote{Results from {\it HST} data are inconclusive.
-Cluster surveys \citep[e.g.,][]{Dressler99, Tran03, Poggianti09} find PSBs to be generally pristine late- or early-type disks.
-Field studies \citep[e.g.,][]{Tran04, Yang08} find many to display morphological irregularities indicative of recent mergers.} Each object was graded from $100 \times 100 \kpc$ cut-outs on a scale of 0 to 2 (0 = no evidence of merging, 2 = definite merger in progress) with a subset of the objects graded twice after a random rotation and/or reflection.
-Of these objects, about 10\% moved from grade 1 (possible merger; close companion or tidal feature) to grade 2 (obvious disruption from neighbor, large tidal tails, or ``train-wreck" appearance) upon second viewing, so we include as ``confirmed" major-mergers all grade 2 systems plus an additional 10\% of the number of grade 1 systems.
+Each object was graded from $100\times100 \kpc$ cut-outs on a scale of 0 to 2 (0 = no evidence of merging, 2 = definite merger in progress) with a subset graded twice after a random rotation and/or reflection.
+Of these objects, about 10\% moved from grade 1 (possible merger; close/small companion or tidal feature) to 2 (obvious disruption from neighbor, large tidal tails, ``train-wreck" appearance) upon second viewing.
+This ``upgrade"rate agrees well with that obtained by comparing ground- to space-based grades using the single {\it HST ACS} image in the ICBS footprint (see Section 4 and Appendix \ref{sec:AA}).
+Hence, we include as ``confirmed" major-mergers all grade 2 plus an additional 10\% of the number of grade 1 systems.
+Representative cut-outs are presented in Figure \ref{fig:mergers}.

+We did not quantify mass-ratios for these possible mergers.
+However, the comparable sizes and luminosities of the galaxies involved suggest that the usual 1:3--1:1 definition for ``major" mergers applies (see Figure \ref{fig:mergers}).

+In our combined, mass-limited, non-core sample (drawn from the full ICBS catalog, not the subset of successfully fit galaxies) L.A. found $3_{-1}^{+2}\%$ (PAS) to $6_{-1}^{+2}\%$ (SB) to be involved in major-mergers.
+Errors reflect 68\% confidence assuming a ``beta distribution" for merger probabilities \citep{Cameron11}.
+This result agrees well with that of \citet{Bell06} -- who find $5\%\pm1\%$ of all galaxies at $0.4 < z < 0.8$ to be merging using the same stellar-mass limit we apply ($\Mstel \geq 2.5 \times 10^{10} \Msun$) -- and also \citet{Williams11} -- who find a $6\% \pm 1\%$ merger fraction for galaxies at $0.4 < z < 2.0$ with $\Mstel \geq 3.2 \times 10^{10} \Msun$.

+Indeed, an independent inspection by A.O. yielded merger fractions 40\% {\it lower} than those quoted above, in agreement with a previous {\it HST} study of $z \sim 0.4$ groups by \citet[][see their Table 1]{Wilman09}.
+While they may therefore be closer to upper-bounds, since we wish to constrain the maximal impact of major-mergers, we discuss the more-generous estimates in what follows.